(Photo by Focus Features/Courtesy Everett Collection. Thumbnail image: New World/courtesy Everett Collection; Neon / courtesy Everett Collection.)

 Critics Consensus: T2 Trainspotting adds an intoxicating, emotionally resonant postscript to its classic predecessor, even without fully recapturing the original's fresh, subversive thrill.

-First there was an opportunity......then there was a betrayal.
-Twenty years have gone by.
-Much has changed but just as...
+First there was an opportunity, then there was a betrayal.
+Twenty years later, Mark Renton (Ewan McGregor) returns to the...
 [More]

 Critics Consensus: Seven Psychopaths delivers sly cinematic commentary while serving up a heaping helping of sharp dialogue and gleeful violence.